SENG 475 and ECE 596C — Advanced Programming Techniques for Robust Efficient Computing (With C++)

 Date: Thu, 31 Oct 2019 11:02:56 -0700 From: Paul Molina-Plant [email address omitted for privacy reasons] To: Michael Adams [email address omitted for privacy reasons] Subject: A small thank you.
 Hi Dr. Adams, I want to thank you for being a great teacher.
 I can easily say that seng475 was the most influential course in my degree and has prepared me well for the future.
 I used C++ while interviewing for Amazon and ended up getting a great offer from them. [other non-SENG475 comments deleted] Sincerely, Paul

 When is the Course Offered?

-SENG 475 (which is crosslisted as the graduate-level course ECE 596C/ECE 569A) is scheduled to be offered for the first time in the Summer (May-August) term.
+SENG 475 (which is crosslisted as the graduate-level course ECE 596C) is typically offered in the Summer (May-August) term.
 The course is planned to be offerred in the Summer 2021 term (and likely will be offerred in each Summer term for the foreseeable future).
 Please check this section periodically for updates in case this schedule might possibly change.
 For information about which courses are being offered by the ECE Department in the current year (such as SENG 475), please refer to the Courses section of the ECE Department web site.
 Incidentally, if SENG 475 (or ECE 596C) is not offered in a time frame that is feasible for you to take it, you might find the course ECE 486/586 to be of interest.

 Prerequisite Knowledge and Requirements of the Course